pism/pism/doc/sphinx/manual/practical-usage.rst

 Recall that the PISM time step is determined by an adaptive mechanism.
 Stable mass conservation and conservation of energy solutions require such an adaptive time-stepping scheme :cite:`BBL`.
 The first character we see here, namely "``diffusivity``", is the adaptive-timestepping "reason" flag.
-See Table :numref:`tab-adaptiveflag`.
+See :numref:`tab-adaptiveflag`.
 We also see that there was a major time step of :math:`0.83945` model years divided into :math:`2` substeps of about :math:`0.42` years.
 The :opt:`-skip` option enables this mechanism, while :opt:`-skip_max` sets the maximum number of such substeps.
 The adaptive mechanism